salman-shaikh7/San-Diego-Traffic-data-Streaming-using-Pub-Sub/README.md

 *   Create a Pub/Sub topic and subscription.
 *   Simulate your traffic sensor data into Pub/Sub.

-## PART 1 : You will be running a sensor simulator from the training VM.
+## PART 1 : Create Pub/Sub topic and subscription.

-There are several files and some setup of the environment required.
+### STEP 1 : Export project ID

 ```bash
 export DEVSHELL_PROJECT_ID=$(gcloud config get-value project)
 ```

-Task 2.
-Create Pub/Sub topic and subscription
+### STEP 2 : Create Pub/Sub topic.

 ```bash
 gcloud pubsub topics create sandiego
 ```
+### STEP 3 : Publish a simple message

 ```bash
 gcloud pubsub topics publish sandiego --message "hello"
 ```

+### STEP 4 : Create a subscription for the topic.

 ```bash
 gcloud pubsub subscriptions create --topic sandiego mySub1
 ```

+### STEP 5 : Pull the first message that was published to the topic:

 ```bash
 gcloud pubsub subscriptions pull --auto-ack mySub1
 ```
+### STEP 6 : Delete subscription for the topic.

 ```bash
 gcloud pubsub subscriptions delete mySub1
 ```

-## Task 3.
-Simulate traffic sensor data into Pub/Sub
+## PART 2 : Simulate traffic sensor data into Pub/Sub

 *   We don't have any real time data streaming for this project instead we will create simulated streaming using Python code.
 *   We will use GCP training dataset by google cloud.